1. Home

 • Troubleshooting and understanding why a machine is malfunctioning makes problem solving an important skill for machine operators.

 • Attention to detail is another skill many machine operators have.
 Often, they’ll have to interpret blueprints or follow very specific instructions as part of the production process.
-This skill also useful when being trained on new equipment.
+This skill is also useful when being trained on new equipment.
 Machine operators generally work in very busy environments and being able to listen and learn new skills quickly is valuable.

 What machinery is most common?